aspose-3d/Aspose.3D-Doc-md/net/release-notes/release-notes-2016/aspose-3d-for-net-2-1-0-release-notes/_index.md

 ### **Removal of FillDummyIndexArray Property from Aspose.ThreeD.Formats.FBXConfig Class**
 This property was not being used.
 ### **Detect the Type of a 3D File**
-The Detect method of the Aspose.ThreeD.FileFormat class can recognise the type of any supported 3D file.
+The Detect method of the Aspose.ThreeD.FileFormat class can recognize the type of any supported 3D file.
 #### **Adds Detect, CreateLoadOptions and CreateSaveOptions Methods in the Aspose.ThreeD.FileFormat Class**
 After the recognition of a 3D file type, developers can create LoadOptions and SaveOptions objects using CreateLoadOptions and CreateSaveOptions methods of the FileFormat class.
 ### **Adds Excluded Property to Aspose.ThreeD.Entity and Aspose.ThreeD.Node Classes**